MiroPsota/macko_spmv/README.md

 # Citing

-If you use this library, please cite the following paper:
+If you use this library, please cite the following paper https://arxiv.org/pdf/2511.13061 (bibtex soon).
-__ TODO Paper coming soon__.

-We will also apreciate some kind words about it to github issues, hacker news, Yannic Kilcher, two minute papers, discord, linkedin, x, tikto, instagram, mastodont, reddit, 4chan, your investors newsletter, your loved ones or whoever you think would find it interesting.
+We will also appreciate some kind words about it to github issues, hacker news, Yannic Kilcher, two minute papers, discord, linkedin, x, tikto, instagram, mastodont, reddit, 4chan, your investors newsletter, your loved ones or whoever you think would find it interesting.

-We are a very small team from very little known university, every good promo helps :).
+We are a very small team, every good promo helps :).

 # Authors